pennmem/RAMControl/README.rst

           Test Procedure and Report document on Box for more complete (but possibly somewhat outdated) instructions.

+First run the PyEPL installer.
+If you don't know how to do this, talk to Isaac.

 Clone this repository to a sensible place, e.g., ``~/src/ram_3.0_tasks``.
 Next, install the RAM 2.0 (not a typo) experiments::